Korean State Railway: Operations and infrastructure

-Passenger Service
+Passenger service

 The railway provides the primary form of long-distance transport in North Korea.

 Although the Soviet Army restarted operation of passenger trains just days after the formal partition of Korea in 1945, it was only after the end of the Korean War that regularly scheduled international trains between the DPRK and China were resumed.
 An agreement on cross-border train service was signed between the two countries on 5 February 1954, and regular operation of Beijing–P'yŏngyang through trains began four months later, on 3 June, using China Railway rolling stock.

-In 1983 the Korean State Railway began operation of P'yŏngyang–Beijing trains as well, using its own rolling stock, and since then the KSR and China Railway each operate two weekly round trips between the two capitals.
+In 1983 the Korean State Railway began operation of P'yŏngyang–Beijing trains as well, using its own rolling stock, and since then Kukch'ŏl and China Railway each operate two weekly round trips between the two capitals.
 These trains, by far the most important international passenger service in the DPRK, operate via Sinŭiju four times weekly (Monday, Wednesday, Thursday and Saturday).
 Customs and immigration checks take place at Sinŭiju.
 The trip takes 22 hours 51 minutes from P'yŏngyang to Beijing, and 23 hours 18 minutes from Beijing to P'yŏngyang.
 Stops made in the DPRK are at P'yŏngyang, Ch'ŏngju Ch'ŏngnyŏn, Ch'ŏnggang and Sinŭiju Ch'ŏngnyŏn stations.
 The train is generally composed of eight coaches and one dining car operating between P'yŏngyang and Sinŭiju, two North Korean sleeping cars between P'yŏngyang and Beijing, and three China Railways coaches and one Korean State Railway sleeping car between P'yŏngyang and Dandong, China.

 The other major international service is a through train (specifically, a sleeping car) that operates fortnightly between P'yŏngyang and Moscow, which has operated since 1987.
 This train is generally not open to foreigners other than citizens of Russia as far as Rajin.

 There is also an international passenger service from Manp'o to Ji'an, China, in the form of a single passenger car attached to the daily cross-border freight train.
 This train is not open to use by foreigners other than ethnic Koreans from China.

 Other important long-distances trains include amongst others P'yŏngyang - Kilju - Hyesan (721 km, P'yŏngyang - Ch'ŏngjin - Tumangang (1,011 km), P'yŏngyang - Ch'ŏngjin - Musan (813 km), P'yŏngyang - Kŭmgol (570 km), P'yŏngyang - Kowŏn - P'yŏnggang (370 km), Haeju - Manp'o (492 km), Haeju - Sariwŏn - P'yŏngyang - Kilju - Hyesan (855 km), Sinch'ŏn - Sariwŏn - P'yŏngyang - Ch'ŏngjin (858 km) and Sinŭiju - Kaesŏng (413 km).